Sir Thomas Hyde Crawley-Boevey, 5th Bt.1,2

 Citations

-Edward Peter Bertram Savile Foljambe, 5th Earl of Liverpool
+Edward Peter Bertram Savile Foljambe, 5th Earl of Liverpool1

 M, #33350, b.
 14 November 1944

-Edward Peter Bertram Savile Foljambe, 5th Earl of Liverpool was born on 14 November 1944.
-He is the son of Captain Peter George William Savile Foljambe and Elizabeth Joan Flint.
-He married, firstly, Lady Juliana Mary Alice Noel, daughter of Anthony Gerard Edward Noel, 5th Earl of Gainsborough and Mary Stourton, on 29 January 1970.1 He and Lady Juliana Mary Alice Noel were divorced in 1994.1 He married, secondly, Comtesse Marie-Ange de Pierredon, daughter of Geraud Michel de Pierredon, Comte de Pierredon, on 26 May 1995.
+Edward Peter Bertram Savile Foljambe, 5th Earl of Liverpool was born posthumously on 14 November 1944.1 He is the son of Captain Peter George William Savile Foljambe and Elizabeth Joan Flint.1 He married, firstly, Lady Juliana Mary Alice Noel, daughter of Anthony Gerard Edward Noel, 5th Earl of Gainsborough and Mary Stourton, on 29 January 1970.2 He and Lady Juliana Mary Alice Noel were divorced in 1994.2 He married, secondly, Comtesse Marie-Ange de Pierredon, daughter of Comte Geraud Michel de Pierredon, on 26 May 1995.1 He and Comtesse Marie-Ange de Pierredon were divorced in 2001.3 He married, thirdly, Georgina Anne Rubin in 2002.3

 Children of Edward Peter Bertram Savile Foljambe, 5th Earl of Liverpool and Lady Juliana Mary Alice Noel